jzaager/rock-paper-scissors/README.md

 # rock-paper-scissors

-A simple rock, paper, scissors game developed only in JavaScript (for now).
+A simple rock, paper, scissors game now with a UI!

-The .html file will be blank and revisited later.

-The game will be played in the console.
+The rest should be self explanatory.
+Thanks for playing.